Jon Davison: Yes

 In February 2012, Davison was announced as the new lead singer of Yes, replacing Benoît David, who left the group because of illness.
 "Strangely enough, Jon's name came up when we started working with Benoit," Yes bassist Chris Squire recalled.
 "In fact, my friend, Taylor Hawkins, had been telling me for years: 'If you ever need a replacement (singer), I know exactly the guy.'"
 Davison has described how the band had a tour booked when David dropped out, "so there was sort of this frantic race to resolve this matter [...] because they weren't going to back out of the tour.
 So in the same moment, perhaps even the same hour, of the same day, Chris is calling Taylor to get my phone number, because he's gonna give me a call, and then the manager is also working on contacting me, so I got contacted by both of them."

 Davison has toured with Yes since joining the band, and sang lead on 2014's studio album Heaven & Earth.
 He wrote or co-wrote seven out of the eight tracks.

 In July 2020, Davison said the band were at work writing their next album, stating that it was still in the early stages of compiling demos, but the band has half an album of material ready.
 The Quest, Yes's second studio album to feature lead vocals by Davison, was released in October 2021.
-A third album, Mirror to the Sky, was released in May 2023.
+A third album, Mirror to the Sky, was released in May 2023, followed by Aurora in Jun 2026.

 Work with John Lodge

 In February 2019, during the Cruise to the Edge music cruise, Davison became friends on board with John Lodge of the Moody Blues when Davison began dating John's daughter Emily.
-Davison has since toured with John as an additional vocalist.
+Davison would later tour with John as an additional vocalist.
 He appears on Lodge's live album The Royal Affair And After.
-Davison has continued to tour with Lodge.

 During the COVID-19 pandemic lockdown, Davison provided backing vocals on Lodge's single, "In These Crazy Times".
 Lodge wrote and recorded the song in his home studio, and Jon appears alongside John's son, Kristian, and his wife, Kirsten.
 Emily managed the project.
 He also guests on Lodge's Days of Future Passed - My Sojourn (2023).

-By 2022, Davison and Emily were engaged.
+By 2022, Davison and Emily were engaged and would eventually get married.

+After Lodge's death in 2025, Davison has organised a forthcoming series of tribute shows with himself playing bass and vocals along with Lodge's band, the 10,000 Light Years Band, and using Lodge's vocals on video.